aaronczichon/website/site/src/content/blog/31-tailscale-npm.md

 In the `volumes` section you need to map either a volume or local path for the Tailscale data folder.
 In this example we're using a docker volume called `tailscale_data` for the persistent data.
 The second volume is the mapping between your hosts net folder and your containers net folder (as we want TS to access your hosts networking).
 The last step is to add additional capabilities for `net_admin` and `sys_module`.
-`net_admin` gives our Tailscale container the possibility to perform different network related task like interface configuration, modifying routing tables, editing firewall settings and more (what Tailscale is for actually).
+`net_admin` gives our Tailscale container the possibility to perform different network related task like interface configuration, modifying routing tables, editing firewall settings and more (everything that Tailscale does).
 The `sys_module` gives it the options to load and unload kernel modules (which is also required by Tailscale).

 Perfect.
 We now have the container configuration for our TS network.
 Now let's add the Nginx Proxy Manager as a second service to our docker compose file.

 For the proxy manager we add another service to our compose file: